confluentinc/ksql/docs-md/tutorials/materialized.md

 ![hard](../img/mv-hard.png){: class="centered-img"}

-One way you might do this is to capture the changelog of MySQL using the Debezium {{ site.kconnectlong }}.
+One way you might do this is to capture the changelog of MySQL using the [Debezium](https://debezium.io) {{ site.ak }} connector.
 The changelog is stored in {{ site.ak }} and processed by a stream processor.
 As the materialization updates, it's updated in Redis so that applications can query the materializations.
 This can work, but is there a better way?

 Why ksqlDB?
 -----------